fredstrey/HFSM-Agent/README.md

 ### 5. Try the Frontend

-Open `frontend/chat.html` in your browser for a beautiful chat interface with:
+Open `frontend/chat.html` in your browser for a basic chat interface with:
 - Real-time streaming responses
 - Token usage display (Input/Output)
 - Source tracking